-The following points list the main areas where the Constellation system will be different from RADARSAT-2:
+The following points list the main areas where the RADARSAT Constellation system will be different from RADARSAT-2:

 Main Operational Modes

 The system is designed as a medium resolution mission primarily dedicated to regular monitoring of broad geographic areas.
 This provides a 'big picture' overview of Canada's land mass and proximate water areas.
-Combined with higher resolution imagery from foreign missions going forward in the same time-frame, the data are expected to dramatically enhance Canada's ability to manage resources and the environment and improve security by providing an operational surveillance system.
-The system also includes high resolution modes at 3m and 5m, primarily designed for disaster management.
+Combined with higher resolution imagery, the data are expected to dramatically enhance Canada's ability to manage resources and the environment, and to improve security by providing an operational surveillance system.
+The system also includes high resolution modes at 1 m x 3 m, 3 m and 5 m, primarily designed for disaster management.

 One of the most important project objectives is to increase data availability to the main operational users of SAR data in Canada.
-The system will be available when the first satellite will be on orbit then the availability of SAR data will increase as more satellites are launched.
-Requirements are set to ensure continuity with RADARSAT-2.
-The project will provide continuity for RADARSAT-1 and RADARSAT-2 users, but the system is not designed to be identical.
+The system will be available as soon as all the satellites are in orbit and declared operational.
+The mission will provide data continuity to RADARSAT-1 and RADARSAT-2 users, but the system is not designed to be identical.
 The mission focuses on core applications and products and the provision of best value for money for the government of Canada.
-Some advanced features like GMTI mode present on RADARSAT-2 are not included.
-The system performance requirements (NESZ essentially) and data quality (radiometric accuracy) specified for RADARSAT-1 and 2 are maintained.
+Some advanced features, such as RADARSAT-2's Ground Moving Target Indication (GMTI) mode, are not included.
+The system performance requirements and data quality (radiometric accuracy) specified for RADARSAT-1 and 2 are maintained.
 Some aspects of the data quality that were not originally specified for RADARSAT (like ScanSAR beam discontinuities) are now specified based on experience gained through the RADARSAT mission.

 Coverage, Access and Imaging Time

 The mission is designed to respond to core needs at the highest level which can be summarized as: